-The 2019 fall soft mast survey is conducted in conjunction with the hard mast survey.
-Overall, soft mast production was slightly above the production observed in 2018, but pokeberry, cherry, and grapes were all below long-term averages for those species (Table 7; Figure 3).
-Cherry and blackgum rated as poor, while grape and pokeberry produced fair crops (Table 7).
+The 2021 fall soft mast survey is conducted in conjunction with the hard mast survey.
+Overall, soft mast production was slightly above the production observed in 2020 with all fall mast surveyed (pokeberry, cherry, grapes, and blackgum) above long-term averages for those species (Table 7; Figure 3).
+Pokeberry, cherry, grape, and blackgum all rated as fair, with cherry approaching good production (Table 7).
 As observed in previous years, local areas experienced variable production of fall soft mast depending on species and area (Table 8).